FINE ARTS CURRICULUM

 MUSIC THEORY Course # 745 Credit: 0.5

-This course introduces students to the fundamental concepts of music theory, including notation, rhythm, scales, intervals, chords, and basic harmonic progressions.
-Students will develop skills in reading and writing music and gain an understanding of the structural elements of music.
-Utilizing Finale for detailed music notation and BandLab Education for collaborative projects and digital audio workstation (DAW) skills, students will gain a practical understanding of music theory and its application in both traditional and contemporary music contexts.
+This prerequisite course for our ensemble offerings (Handbells, Choir, Piano, and Music Technology) introduces students to fundamental music theory concepts, including notation, rhythm, scales, intervals, chords, and basic harmonic progressions.
+Students will develop skills in reading and writing music, understanding structural elements, and using Finale for detailed music notation and BandLab Education for collaborative projects and digital audio workstation (DAW) skills.
+This course provides a solid foundation in both traditional and contemporary music contexts.

 HANDBELLS Course #746 Credit: 0.5